loup-brun/better-web-hytek/README.md

 ## Ideas

 - improve overall ergonomy and respond to device screen size
-- very simple configuration: fork and change 1 param, deploy anywhere (esp. vercel or netlify, super easy)
+- very simple configuration: fork and change 1 param (e.g.: HyTek FTP location), deploy anywhere
-- retain similar design pattern (e.g.: event list on the left-hand side)
+- retain similar UI pattern (e.g.: event list on the left-hand side)
-- respect basic browser actions (e.g.: browser history when triggering the back button)
+- respect basic browser actions (e.g.: browser history when hitting the 'back' button)
-- bonus: single event addressable in URL param/hash, allowing to jump to event directly through a shared link
+- bonus: each event could be addressable in URL param/hash, allowing to jump to event directly through a shared link (like an SPA) – would work with above (browser behavior)

 ## Technology

-- [svelte](https://svelte.dev/) for component pattern design, reactive interface, low-footprint build and excellent dev experience
+- [svelte](https://svelte.dev/) for component pattern design, reactive interface, low-footprint build and excellent dev experience + [kit](https://kit.svelte.dev/) for building a complete web experience.
-- material design? with many available libs and styled components, similar to what Benoit has done in pwa-results
+- components/styles: TODO but importing a design system (IBM Carbon, Google Material Design, etc.) adds a lot of code for little functionality needed and less flexible UI language.
-- stylable? for theming events according to local club/sponsor colors.
-Link intended by Benoit for Sherbrooke.
+- theming: brand/color for separate events.
+Like intended by Benoit for Sherbrooke in pwa-results.